giucal/ppgen.py/README.md

     `-`, plus the `-` character; while `[-a-z]` and `[a-z-]` both represent the character `-` plus the ASCII lower-case letters.

-  - Given a `<charset>` expression, `<enumeration>`s are matched greedly, so at most one of them can appear per expression, but the upside is that they can contain square brackets.
+  - Given a `<charset>` expression, `<enumeration>`s are matched greedily, so at most one of them can appear per expression (the upside being that they can contain square brackets without any escaping).

 **Translate.**
 To apply deterministic substitutions: